madf/blog-engine/design-considerations.md

 Public part file structure:
 ```
  / -+- index.html
-    +- contents.html
     +- <year> -+- index.html
                +- <slug>-<id>.html
                +- <slug>-<id> -+- <image>.jpg
                                +- preview-<image>.jpg
 ```

-## Main, contents and year contents
+## Main and year contents

 Main `index.html` is a blog front page with a number of post exeprts, rendered from the most recent on top.
 A post exerpt contains a post date, post title, first image from the first carousel block, if any and a part of the first text block, if any.
 The date and the title (maybe the whole exerpt?) is a link to the post itself.

-`contents.html` provides access to the posts of the last year and links to the other year posts.
-It is identical to the last year `index.html` and contains titles of all the year's posts grouped by months.
-If there is no post title, the date is used.
-Also there are links to `index.html` of each year.
-Year `index.html` follows the same scheme - posts for the year grouped by months, links to the other years.
+At the bottom of the main page there is a link to the current year index.

+Year `index.html` follows the same scheme, but contains all the posts of the year.

 ## Post page